How Much is a Used Condition Retro Stove Worth?

 Short answer: it all depends.
 Look at regional ads, determine your price, place or view ads with lots of photos, and don't be in a hurry.
 Don't price a used condition stove as if it were restored.
 Don't expect a half-century old retro stove to be in "plug and play" condition.

 Long answer: Just like houses, the value of a stove depends on many combined factors, including region, condition, make, size, features, and age.
 Also affecting value is the knowledge and psychology of the seller and buyer.
-A never-used O'Keefe-Merritt will be offered for free by someone just wanting to unload their folks' home as soon as possible.
-A seller might price a Wedgewood in the upper range because it's beautiful on the outside, yet oblivious that inside it's disgustingly filthy or a skeleton of rust.
-A buyer pining for an avocado Chambers Model D just like the one owned by their sainted Auntie May will actually pay good money for a stove considered by sensible human beings as uglier than the business end of a garbage truck.
+A barely-used O'Keefe-Merritt might be offered for free by someone just wanting to clear out and unload their folks' home as soon as possible, while in another ad someone's pricing a Wedgewood in the upper stratosphere, mindless that while beautiful on the outside, inside it's disgustingly filthy or a skeleton of rust.
+A buyer pining for an avocado Chambers Model D just like the one owned by their sainted Auntie May will actually pay good money for a stove considered by sensible human beings as attractive as the business end of a garbage truck.

-In California, where vintage ranges have been "hot" for decades, prices for certain desirable brands like Western Holly in used condition might be equal in price to a midwestern Western Holly that's been fully restored.
-Regarding color, someone looking for a white Chambers for their newly remodeled, surgical white subway-tiled kitchen won't look twice at the rare example in fire engine red.
+In California, where vintage ranges have been "hot" for decades, asking prices for certain desirable brands like Western Holly in used condition might be equal in price to a Chicago W/H that's been fully restored.
+Regarding color, someone looking for a red Chambers for their newly remodeled, surgical white subway-tiled kitchen won't look twice at the rare example in green.
 A big 40", double oven, 6-burner Roper is truly an impressive sight.
 That means nothing to the new owner of a Berwyn bungalow wanting to slap a retro-look range into a 30" space between vintage cabinets, currently occupied by a 10-year-old stainless steel Sears with a crashed motherboard.

 From experience as a restorer, we recommend sellers and buyers do regional research of stove prices.
 A seller should understand the stove's condition and accurately represent it in the ad with many detailed photos.
 Then, be patient: you are waiting for someone to come along who's looking for your particular stove.

-Buyers should also understand that while a blue Chambers in an eBay listing might seem worth the $1,200 burning a hole in your pocket because it's big, beautiful, and - according to the seller - "currently working", "working is a subjective term based on the imperfect perceptions and knowledge of both you and the seller.
-Recent, real story: The buyer and his son had just towed their trailer 4 hours to pick up the blue Chambers.
-He had arranged for us to meet him to safely move the stove from the house to the trailer.
-On first sight, we noticed a $1,500 problem with the broiler.
-Yes, an issue the buyer couldn't see and the seller honestly had no idea about would cost $1,500 to fix.
+Let's say the eBay listing shows a big, beautiful, baby blue Chambers.
+Nice and clean, not a single ding on the porcelain.
+Plus, the owner says it's still hooked up and "currently working!".
+But no matter how alluring it might look, "currently working" is a subjective term based on the imperfect perceptions and knowledge of both the seller and you.
+Recent, real story: The buyer and his son had just towed their trailer 4 hours to pick up the above described blue Chambers.
+Buyer had arranged for RS&GW to meet him to safely move the stove from the house to the trailer.
+However, on first sight of the stove, we noticed a problem that would require a huge dismantling in order to repair or possibly replace the broiler.
+Yes, an issue the buyer couldn't see and the seller honestly had no idea about could cost between $500 to $1,500 to fix.
 Talk about awkward!
-We HAD to tell the buyer, who asked for (and got) his check back, driving home with an empty trailer.
-Moral?
+We HAD to tell both the buyer and seller, and you can bet that neither appreciated the news (the buyer had to pay us for our time and drive home with an empty trailer.
+The seller lost the sale).
+The lesson?
 Value is dependent on the buyer's desire and knowledge, as well as the seller's knowledge and honestly.